Titans season 2: Development

 Ahead of the series' premiere at New York Comic Con in October 2018, Titans was renewed for a second season.
-At the 2019 San Diego Comic-Con, the second season's premiere was announced for September 6, 2019, on DC Universe and would consist of 13 episodes.
 Greg Walker returned as showrunner from the first season, who also served as an executive producer alongside Akiva Goldsman, Geoff Johns, Greg Berlanti, and Sarah Schechter.

 The season was the last to release on DC Universe due to its original programming moving to HBO Max in 2021 and the repurposing of the service into comic distributor DC Universe Infinite.

 Writing

 The second season was initially planned to follow the events of the original season 1 finale, which would have seen Dick Grayson assume the identity of Nightwing and establish H.I.V.E. as the Titans' next adversaries.
 After the original season 1 finale was pulled, elements of the episode were given to the season 2 premiere, which became the resolution of season 1's Trigon story.
-H.I.V.E. was replaced by Deathstroke, while Dick's arc into Nightwing was re-envisoned to conclude in the season 2 finale.
+H.I.V.E. was replaced by Deathstroke, while Dick's arc into Nightwing was re-envisioned to conclude in the season 2 finale.

 Casting

 Series regulars Brenton Thwaites, Anna Diop, Teagan Croft, and Ryan Potter reprise their roles from the first season as Dick Grayson, Kory Anders, Rachel Roth, and Gar Logan.
-Season 1 guest stars Curran Walters, Conor Leslie, Minka Kelly, and Alan Ritchson also return as Jason Todd, Donna Troy, Dawn Granger, and Hank Hall, after being promoted to series regular status.
+Season 1 guest stars Curran Walters, Conor Leslie, Minka Kelly, and Alan Ritchson return as Jason Todd, Donna Troy, Dawn Granger, and Hank Hall, after being promoted to series regular status.

-In February 2019, it was announced that Joshua Orpin had been cast as Conner for season two, taking over for body double Brooker Muir in the first season.
-After the character was teased by co-creator Geoff Johns, Esai Morales was cast as Deathstroke in March 2019, with Chella Man and Chelsea Zhang announced as his children Jericho and Rose.
-Iain Glen was cast as Bruce Wayne in April 2019, marking the character's first physical appearance after being portrayed by stunt doubles in the first season finale.
-In June 2019, Natalie Gumede and Drew Van Acker were cast as Mercy Graves and Garth, respectively.
-Genevieve Angelson was announced as Cadmus Laboratories scientist Dr. Eve Watson the following month.
-In August 2019, Michael Mosley was revealed to be portraying Dr. Light.
-Also in August, Oluniké Adeliyi announced on her Instagram she had joined the cast in an undisclosed role that was later revealed as burlesque dancer Mati Matisse and Hanneke Talbot was revealed to be Shimmer.
-In September 2019, Demore Barnes was revealed to be portraying Wintergreen.
-Following the character's appearance in an October 2019 trailer, Diop confirmed on her Instagram that Damaris Lewis would be portraying Kory's sister Blackfire, which was also confirmed by Lewis.
+An additional cast for the second season was rounded up between February and October 2019.
+Joshua Orpin was cast as Conner, taking over for body double Brooker Muir in the first season.
+After the character was teased by co-creator Geoff Johns, Esai Morales was cast as Deathstroke, with Chella Man and Chelsea Zhang portraying his children Jericho and Rose.
+Iain Glen was cast as Bruce Wayne, marking the character's first physical appearance after being portrayed by stunt doubles in the first-season finale.
+Natalie Gumede and Drew Van Acker were cast as Mercy Graves and Garth, respectively.
+Other casting additions include Genevieve Angelson as Cadmus Laboratories scientist Dr. Eve Watson, Michael Mosley as Dr. Light, Oluniké Adeliyi as burlesque dancer Mati Matisse, Hanneke Talbot as Shimmer, Demore Barnes as Wintergreen, and Damaris Lewis as Kory's sister Blackfire.